What's a group trip?

 Duration: 13

-The vegetation will change from the humid Andean forests to the high altitude grasslands known as “paramo”.
-Humming birds and brightly coloured tropical birds accompany you at lower elevations.
+The vegetation changes from the humid Andean forests to the high altitude grasslands known as “paramo”.
+Humming birds and other brightly coloured tropical birds accompany you at lower elevations.
 As you go higher and walk through the grassland look out for wild horses, the Andean Condor, Black Chested Buzzard Eagles, Puna Ibis, and more.

-The last few trekking days are spent walking in the Chimborazo Reserve, where Ecuador´s highest volcano, Chimborazo is.
+The last few trekking days are spent walking in the Chimborazo Reserve, home to Ecuador´s highest volcano, Chimborazo.
 The tour ends with a visit to Baños, then return to Quito.

 These haciendas are old colonial Spanish style farms.
 They have been adapted to accommodate tourists and visitors in some degree of comfort.
 Staying at the haciendas gives a good insight into farming life as most are still working farms, and also allow you to experience some excellent Ecuadorian hospitality.